BMW drives in three new cars under MINI brand in India

-New Delhi: German luxury carmaker BMW on Tuesday said it has launched three new cars under its MINI brand in India.
+New Delhi, Jun 22: German luxury carmaker BMW on Tuesday said it has launched three new cars under its MINI brand in India.

 The all-new MINI 3-Door Hatch is priced at Rs 38 lakh, the all-new MINI Convertible at Rs 44 lakh and the all-new MINI John Cooper Works Hatch at Rs 45.5 lakh (all prices ex-showroom).